miklevin/MikeLev.in/_posts/2023-05-10-i-m-building-better-blogging-to-replace-a-bygone-era.md

                                       │</html>                         │
                                       └────────────────────────────────┘

 Think on this.
-Absorb the beauty.
+Absorb the beauty of static site generators.
+By doing this ahead of time, your webserver could be old fashioned Apache or Nginx or even IIS.
+There are no technical back-end requirements.
+We all host it on Github because thank you uncle Microsoft, but we don't have to.
+The files can be plopped anywhere.

+Also, the amount of work you put into creating and managing content goes down too.
 You can type a text file, right?
 For the mere cost of learning how to be competent in a text editor, something you should be doing anyway for 1000 different reasons, you no longer are dependent on WordPress, Drupal, Squarespace, or any one of dozens of other CMSes that are going to be abandoned, make you pay and pay, or have so many PHP security holes that you're going to get hacked.

 ## Lower Your Tech Liability with Text Files